bitbar/test-samples/appium/sample-scripts/python/README.md

 Filename to use in testdroid capabilities in your test: 719f52c4-43c2-4c25-b91b-08884f049d3a/Testdroid.apk
 ```

-The response message provides the application's cloud file
+The response message provides the application's cloud file name that
-name that is needed to start testing against the app.
-From the above example the path to store is:
+is the path to use with `testdroid_app` capability.
+From the above
+example the path to store is:
 '719f52c4-43c2-4c25-b90b-08884f049d3a/Testdroid.apk'.

 # Common Settings in Example Tests

 There are some common settings needed to run any of the example tests,
 regardless of the app type being tested.
-Each `testdroid_*.py`
+Each `testdroid_*.py` file
-file needs to have the following values set as environment variables.
-Values can also be given as command line parameters to `run-test.py` script.
+needs to have the following values set as environment variables or set
+in the files.
+Values can also be given as command line parameters to
+`run-test.py` script.

 Common values used in tests: